 LA HORA DEL

-Cada mes recomendaremos un video de blues nacional y otro de blues internacional.
+De vez en cuando recomendaremos un video de blues nacional y otro de blues internacional.
 Los dos vídeos recomendados irán acompañados de una pequeña biografía del artista o banda.

-Every month we will recommend a vídeo of a Spanish blues artist or band and another international blues one, including a small biography of the selected artists.
+From time to time we will recommend a vídeo of a Spanish blues artist or band and another international blues one, including a small biography of the selected artists.

 Hooker was born in Clarksdale in 1930 which made him about 15 years junior to

 Muddy Waters (who was also from Clarksdale), and 12 years younger than John